 Listening To The Bowers & Wilkins 702 S2 Signature Speakers…

-To evaluate layering and soundstaging, I streamed several tracks from Qobuz, including “When the Lights Go Down” from Prince’s album The Vault – Old Friends 4 Sale.
+To evaluate layering and soundstaging, I streamed several tracks from Qobuz, including “When the Lights Go Down” from Prince’s album The Vault – Old Friends 4 Sale (buy at Amazon).
 This jazz-inspired track has a lot to unpack, starting with two sets of bongo drums playing off each other—one to the right and the other to the left of the center soundstage.
 When the bass guitar joins in, the Bowers & Wilkins 702 Signature speakers locked it in place dead-center, where it belongs.
 The piano then entered just a bit to the left of the right speaker, with plenty of natural sparkle on the high notes and a laid- back tone on the lower notes.
 Prince begins singing at the 2:40 mark, adding another layer to the mix.
 Through it all, the 702 Signature speakers presented the layered tune with appropriate rhythm and tempo while also presenting a sense of space between individual instruments in a believable soundstage.
 Through this B&W system, everything sounded just as it should, with seamless cohesion between drivers, thanks to the upgraded crossovers.
 Playing this track through the 702 Signature speakers easily highlighted Prince’s musical versatility.

-To check out the low-end capability of the 702 Signature system, I used Qobuz to stream the track “Bad Guy” from Billie Eilish’s debut album When We All Fall Asleep, Where Do We Go?.
+To check out the low-end capability of the 702 Signature system, I used Qobuz to stream the track “Bad Guy” from Billie Eilish’s debut album When We All Fall Asleep, Where Do We Go? (buy at Amazon).
 When I turned up the volume, the foundational beat provided by the bass and kick drum was rock- solid.
 It felt as though the kick drum was thumping me right in the chest, but it wasn’t muddy—rather, it sounded as clear and deep as it should.
 The 702 Signature speakers are rated down to 46 Hz, and they definitely live up to that, providing plenty of bass impact.
 The stacked harmonies of Billie’s vocal come through with crystal-clear detail thanks to the decoupled midrange driver, which enabled me to discern three distinct yet nearly identical sets of vocals layered on top of one another.
 And when the bass was supposed to be distorted, beginning at 2:31 in the track, it definitely was—providing a rumbling energy in the listening room that I could feel.